 Lemon Juice: Used to work in conjunction with the baking soda for leavening.
 You can also use cider vinegar, lime juice, or any type of vinegar as a replacement (you won’t taste it).

-Almond Flour: The flour portion of the recipe.
+Almond Flour: The flour portion of the recipe that takes the place of all purpose flour.
 In keeping the cake gluten-free and grain-free, we use finely ground almond flour, which generates such a lovely texture.

 You’d never guess the cake is grain-free!
 Almond flour also contains a natural sweetness and has a lovely buttery flavor which adds to the deliciousnss of the cake.